Last Updated on

 EAT: Café at Mass MoCA.
 You can find great homemade soups and sandwiches at this main-level café.
 Nothing fancy, but the food is very fresh and good.

-Where to Stay in North Adams MA
+Hotels in North Adams MA

 STAY: Porches Inn.
 For the discerning traveler, there’s really only one place to stay.
 An homage to the past, with an eye towards the future, Porches Inn is an example of witty repurposing.
 Once a dilapidated series of row houses for the millworkers who toiled across the street (at what is now MassMoCa), each guest room is an upscale, charmingly quirky take on blue-collar Victoriana; what a reviewer termed “granny chic.”
 Read more about Porches in this Getaway Mavens review.